pedroslev/arroyoConsulting-test/README.md

 WORKDIR /app

 #Uncomment if needed to compile a jar
-#COPY javaApp/*.jar my-app.jar
+#COPY javaApp/* javaApp
+#WORKDIR ./javaApp

-#RUN mvn clean install
+#RUN mvn clean install -DoutputDirectory=./my-app.jar
 #RUN java -jar my-app.jar

 #If needing to secure using a self-made cert -> uncomment